Open Enrollment 2025

 An FSA offers two options, and you can enroll in one or both:

-• Health Care FSA: a health care reimbursement FSA lets you pay for certain IRS-approved medical care expenses not covered by your insurance plan with pre-tax dollars.
+Health Care FSA: a health care reimbursement FSA lets you pay for certain IRS-approved medical care expenses not covered by your insurance plan with pre-tax dollars.
 For example, cash that you now spend on copays, prescriptions, or other out-of-pocket medical expenses can instead be placed in the health care reimbursement FSA pre-tax.
-For more information on the types of products and services that are covered, visit fsastore.com/fsa-eligibility-list.
-The 2024 annual maximum contribution to the health care reimbursement FSA is $3,200.
+For more information on the types of products and services that are covered, visit The FSA Store - Browse and Buy over 2,500+ Flexible Spending Account Eligible Items Online.
+The 2025 annual maximum contribution to the health care reimbursement FSA is $3,300.

 What happens if I don’t use all of the money I set aside?